Mohan Prasad Subedi

 With decades of experience, Hi Nepal Tours and Treks is a trusted name in Himalayan travel.
 We take pride in delivering exceptional trekking and tour experiences, marked by meticulous planning, safety-first operations, and culturally enriching encounters.
 Our team comprises highly skilled, licensed guides and dedicated support staff, all of whom are passionate about sharing the majestic beauty and heritage of Nepal.

-Would you like to learn more about our Kanchenjunga Circuit trek package?
+Would you like to learn more about our Kanchenjunga Circuit trek package, or interested in learning the Kanchenjunga Circuit trek cost?

-Budget: Mt Kanchenjunga trek does not have a fixed budget because everyone has unique requirements, and all the requirements have a different price tag.
+Budget: Mt Kanchenjunga Circuit trek cost is not fixed because everyone has unique requirements, and all the requirements have a different price tag.
 The amount of luxury you would want in your accommodation, food, and other facilities will determine the cost.

 Transport: This will depend on the size of your group and the type of transport.